kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

-# Assignment: Individual Image Processing
+# Assignment 1: Individual Image Processing

 This README file provides an overview and explanation of the code for the "Individual Image Processing" assignment.